 Student Placement Manager

 Travel is the most intense mode of learning.
 Growing up in Germany, I was following my father’s advice to travel and learn languages.
 I followed him on many business trips and at the age of 14 I took my first language class trip to England.
 I traveled all over Europe and North America and took a trip to Asia.
 My passion for other countries and cultures influenced my career and I got a degree in Travel and Tourism in Germany.
 Shortly after that, I moved to England to continue my studies.
 After living in Sweden for several years and working with High School exchange students I decided to continue my studies in San Francisco and during that time, I traveled around Central America.
 It was important for me to share my experience with my children and raising them bilingual in German and English; we traveled every year to Europe to explore different countries and cultures.
 We had two different German Au Pair’s living with us while I was supporting a youth group in the Florida Keys.
 Having lived in several countries and understanding the languages and cultures early on helped me make friends worldwide.
 Travel is a great education and I am very excited to work as part of the Quest Team to help exchange students gain a great learning experience.

-As the Field Manager for the F-1 inbound program my main responsibilities are to ensure all students are placed and applications are accepted by our schools.
-Additionally, I provide counseling for students and host families.
-I oversee local coordinators and work closely with the F-1 Program Director I help develop new school partnerships & provide excellent support and service.
+As the Student Placement Manager for the F-1 Program my main responsibilities are to ensure all students are placed and applications are accepted by our schools.
+Additionally, I provide counseling for students and host families, train & oversee local coordinators.
+Working closely with the F-1 Program Director I help develop new school partnerships & provide excellent support and service.

 Internship Program Manager